 You should be aware that the parties cannot legally change the amount of required child support by their own agreement without seeking the Court's approval and getting a family court judge to sign a revised child support order.
 Sometimes the child support withholding order that should be served on the obligor's employer needs to be changed or updated.
 I have seen some poorly drafted withholding orders that do not require the obligor to keep paying child support until the child finishes high school.
-(Texas law says you can require the non-custodial parent to continue to pay child support until high school graduation even if the child has already reached the age of 18 years.)
+(Texas law says you can require the non-custodial parent to continue to pay child support until high school graduation even if the child has already reached the age of 18 years before high school graduation.)
 I have seen some poorly drafted child support orders that do not follow the Texas Attorney General child support guidelines.
 For example, it may state that child support for two children will be calculated at 25% of the obligor's income, but then it drops to half of that (12.5%) when one of the children graduates from high school or turns 18 years old.
 The Texas Attorney General child support guidelines call for the child support to drop to 20% when only one child is covered by the child support order.
 Were the parents who signed the decree aware of the attorney general guidelines for child support?
 A poorly drafted withholding order can cost the custodial parent a lot of money.
 Call me to see if I can help with child support problems.